 Interactive Content – Including quizzes, apps, and gamification on your site is easier than ever due to the different types of software you can buy.
 People love taking an interesting test that will give them information about themselves.
 Think about all the tests you’ve taken on Facebook even though people claim they’re grabbing your information.
 You do it anyway.
 Your site visitors will too.

-GIFs – If you don’t know, a GIF, pronounced like a popular peanut butter brand, is a short video clip that is on a loop.
+GIFs – If you don’t know, a GIF, is a short video clip that is on a loop.
 This is a wonderful content format when you want to explain something to your audience that they need to do to complete something.
 For example, you might want to include a GIF on your site where they need to perform a task that is hard to explain in words.

 If you start with a content marketing plan you’ll know in advance the formats each type of content will be created in.
 For example, if you start with a “How to” blog post you can then turn that into a video post.
 Alternatively, you can expand on it, adding images, charts, and graphs and turn it into a longer form of content such as an eBook.